Glossary

 Chemical hazard

-Chemical substances which can cause ill health or accidents depending on how they are handled.
-For example hot liquids, grinding dust, exhaust gases or chemicals that require label elements.
+This may include chemical substances which can cause ill health or accidents depending on how they are handled.
+It may also include substances that occur, such as hot liquids, grinding dust, exhaust gases or products subject to labelling requirements.

 Chemical pesticide